FrancisCrickInstitute/dm3d-pages/tutorial.md

 ![rough mesh](tutorial-images/rough-mesh.png)

-### Deform mesh.
+### Deform segmentation meshes.

 Go back to the main tab to prepare the interface for deforming the initialized mesh to the image.
-(Do not close the initialization tab just select the main tab.)
+Do not close the initialization tab, just select the main tab.

 Select the "Max Intensity" image energy.
 This will attract meshes to bright regions.
-The parameters should be set as follows
+The parameters should be set as follows:

 - gamma: 500
 - alpha: 1.0